-Dr Jeremy Hague heads the Local and Economic Engagement at Nottingham Trent University.
-Following a degree in clothing and textile management he undertook PhD research into new management practices in SMEs.
+Following a degree in clothing and textile management Jeremy undertook PhD research into new management practices in SMEs.
 Having worked as an academic researcher and business consultant at the start of his university career, Jeremy has been a senior knowledge exchange practitioner for seventeen years.
 Previously an elected member of AURIL’s national council, Jeremy founded and co-ordinates the East Midlands Praxis Auril Network, which shares good practice on effective knowledge exchange between universities, businesses and community partners.